IBM/sourceorbit/docs/pages/cli/make.md

 * one parent: `ORD500.PGM`
 * two children: `DEPARTMENT.FILE` and `DEPTS.FILE`

 So that means that 4 objects are going to be rebuilt.
 Usually, parents always need to be rebuilt to ensure level checking happens.
-Sometimes, we don't want to rebuild the children because they haven't changed (and can depend on the library list to find the existing objects). **You can use option `--nc` to ensure no target children get built** as part of the make file.
+Sometimes, we don't want to rebuild the children because they haven't changed (and can depend on the library list to find the existing objects). **You can use option `-nc` to ensure no target children get built** as part of the make file.

+### When is a partial build right?

+It is always recommended to do a partial build when working in a new branch.
+Ensure that you have a library of objects from a previous full build on the library list!

 ## `iproj.json` properties